oddbird/oddsite/content/2017/03/06/pattern-making.rst

 That's ugly,
 and it doesn't work.
+At the point where we are calling the map, it hasn't yet been defined.
+Technically, we could only
-The simplest fix, technically, is to only reference values across maps, but that gets even uglier:
+reference values from previously-defined maps, and build our patterns that way — but that gets even uglier:

 .. code:: scss